Archive - News Article

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had two calls for service, served one civil paper and made three arrests on May 30, 2012.
+The Nolan County Sheriff's Office (NCSO) had 19 calls for service, served no civil papers and made four arrests from July 20-22, 2012.

 Arrested by NCSO:

 The Texas Department of Transportation (TxDOT) invites citizens to attend a public meeting about a project to rehabilitate Lamar Street (BS 70-G) on Tuesday, July 24, from 1-8 p.m. in the administration classroom at the Rolling Plains Memorial Hospital at 200 E. Arizona Avenue in Sweetwater.

 The proposed project would improve Lamar Street from Avenue B to I-20.
 Work would include rehabilitating the existing roadway with new base, asphalt pavement, sidewalks, signs and pavement markings.
 Plans call for the project to be built in phases with one side of Lamar Street closed at a time.

 Shown are Susan Almanza-Lab Assistant and Irene Garcia-Lab Assistant, giving diabetic and cholesterol screenings at Mt.
 Rose Baptist Church.

 Rolling Plains Memorial Hospital Diabetic Outreach recently offered free diabetic and cholesterol screenings to the public at Mt.
 Rose Baptist Church, located at 108 Hubbard Street on Wednesday, July 18.
 Blood pressure checks were also provided.